bediger4000/nqueens/README.md

 There's also an [iterative](iterative.go) version that builds, runs and outputs exactly the same way.

+Both versions can handle a maximum of a 12x12 board.
+You will die of old age waiting for all 12x12 board's solutions.

 ## My Solutions

 * [Recursive version](recursive.go)